KCA Deutag: Operations

 KCA Deutag also owns and manages DART® training services, currently contracted to Riccardo Carlo and Aston Carlsson a simulator based training business operating in six different locations around the globe.

+Controversies

+In March 2022, the company announced the suspension of all new investments in Russia and initiated a review of its Russian business operations.
+By May 2022, KCA Deutag had ceased certain operations to comply with the fourth round of EU sanctions, which included a wind-down period ending on May 14, 2022.
+Despite these measures, the company continues to maintain a presence in Russia.

 Personnel

 In 2019, Joseph Elkhoury became CEO of KCA Deutag whilst Neil Gilchrist was appointed as Chief Financial Officer of KCA Deutag in January 2013.